 There shall be a Change Process Overview to govern the requirements of a Change Advisory Board (CAB) meeting.

-The CAB must approve all RFCs with Risk Levels 1, 2, and 3; reference Appendix B, Table B-1.
+The CAB must approve all RFCs with Risk Levels 1, 2, and 3.
+Reference Appendix B, Table B-1.

 The CAB can escalate any RFC with Risk Level 2 and 3 to the Executive Review Board (ERB) at any time.